afnanalmohd/mvc_concep/README.md

 # mvc_concep

-this sample code describe the MVC architectural pattern with Obx.
+this sample code describe the MVC architectural pattern with Obx in Getx Flutter.

 ##Photos:
 <img width="200" alt="Screenshot 1444-07-08 at 11 56 05 AM" src="https://user-images.githubusercontent.com/53023171/215432570-3e19a40c-9272-4b6a-8bbc-95fc50a82a0e.png">